 Consumers are also changing their habits regarding what they do after reading a positive review.
 People are now less likely to go on to visit a business’ website straight away – but they’re far more likely to get directly in touch over the phone over via email, or by visiting the business.

 In today’s post-truth climate, in which the authenticity of online content can be questionable, trust is now a critical consideration.
 79% of people say they’ve seen a fake review in the last year, but, with 84% of consumers admitting they can’t always spot these, even more are likely to be bubbling under the surface.

 About the Local Consumer Review Survey

-Our 2017 study follows on from 2016’s, comparing the most telling insights on online local business reviews to see how they’ve evolved.
+Our 2017 study follows on from 2016’s, comparing the most telling insights on online local business reviews to see how they’ve evolved, and to provide useful importance of reviews statistics.
 It also includes new and modified questions that fit into the key SEO and local review trends we’ve seen this year.
-The findings are solely concerned with reviews for local business services and not general product reviews.
+The statistics and findings are solely concerned with reviews for local business services and not general product reviews.

 For questions about the report or to speak with a member of the BrightLocal team, please contact firstname.lastname@example.org or leave a comment below.
 Publishers are welcome to use charts and data crediting BrightLocal and linking to the report.

 - How many times have you used the internet to find a local business in the last year?

 - Which business types have you read reviews for?

 - Which devices have you used to read reviews in the last year?

 - Which popular review site is most trusted for local searches?